2023 Solar Incentives Guide for Wellesley, MA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): In general, solar systems that produce more than a predetermined (usually small) amount of electricity will qualify for SRECs or other performance-based incentives.
-SRECs and similar incentives are typically offered by your state government.
+- Solar Renewable Energy Certificate (SREC): In most cases, solar systems that produce over a specific (usually small) amount of electricity will qualify for SRECs or other performance-based incentives.
+SRECs and the like are typically provided at the state level.
 SRECs can be sold to your utility company or another buyer, and this is usually considered part of your taxable income.

 Federal Solar Incentives

-When you think about solar incentives, you probably think of federal incentives first.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a specified percentage of the money you spend installing solar panels.
+When someone says "solar incentives," you likely think of federal incentives first.
+One of the incentives many people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
+The ITC is a tax credit for a specified percentage of your solar system's cost.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Homeowners are now eligible for a credit equal to 30% of the total costs of solar system installation for projects started after January 1, 2022 and completed before the end of 2032.
-The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passing of the Inflation Reduction Act.
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects started after January 1, 2022 and completed before the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
+Starting in 2023, the expansion will also make credits for energy storage systems even easier to claim.

 State & Local Solar Incentives